jlozanoher/gateways-spa/README.md

 In this readme we use yarn as the package manager but feel free to use npm.

+The automated build procedure is written in .github/workflows folder.
+This set of actions run in github after every commit.

+Once the app is running, just drag and drop the peripherals into the gateways, also, they can be droped back into the peripherals list for detaching.
+You can create new gateways and peripherals, also update them

 ## Installation

 - Install Node.js (https://github.com/nodesource/distributions/blob/master/README.md#debinstall)
 - Clone the repository or unzip the gateways-spa
 - cd gateways-spa
 - yarn install
+- cp .env.example .env

+  (Change the api url in the .env file if the node server runs in another ip or port)

 - yarn test
 - yarn start